SebiAi/custom-nothing-glyph-tools/README.md

 You can provide the path to *ffprobe* with the `--ffprobe` argument if it can not be found in PATH.

 #### Write to an audio file
-When you have both your `.glypha` and `.glyphc1` files (via Audacity and the GlyphTranslator method or otherwise) you can write them to an audio file as metadata:
+When you have both your `.glypha` and `.glyphc1` files (via Audacity&reg; and the GlyphTranslator method or otherwise) you can write them to an audio file as metadata:
 ```bash
 python3 GlyphModder.py -t MyCustomTitle -w MyLabelFile.glypha MyLabelFile.glyphc1 MyGlyphCreation.ogg
 ```